MSI 07G White

-Jarena currently works with Total Futbol as a team coach assisting with teams at MSI.
+Jarena currently works with Total Futbol as a team coach in MSI.

 During her playing career in college, she began training young athletes and other student-athletes.
 Though her coaching career started at the age of 15 with the DC Stoddert’s girls youth travel program camp, in the past few years, she has expanded her reach to include coaching varsity soccer at her alma mater, St. Andrews Episcopal School.
 Jarena’s main goal is to develop youth athletes to eventually pursue their dreams and looks forward to accomplishing that in this new coaching position.

-Jarena began assisting with TF teams in 2020.
+Jarena began assisting with TF teams in 2020 and is now a head coach with the MSI 07G White.

 Jarena Harmon is a D.C. native who began playing soccer at the age of 3 and moved on to play travel soccer at the age of 8.
 Since then, soccer has been her passion.
 Beginning in high school, she joined Nadir’s ‘96 Mclean’s ECNL team to enhance her performance as a soccer player.
 Jarena was highly decorated during her youth career: with her alma mater St. Andrew's Episcopal School, she was a three-time Washington Post All-Metro selection, earned ISL All-League honors four times, was named a three-time Potomac Gazette All-Area team member, was ranked among the Washington Post’s top-10 scoring leaders in three consecutive seasons and led her team in scoring three times, and was named her school’s Female Athlete of the Year.
 On the club side, she won two Virginia State Championships and ranked among the top-20 scorers in the ECNL U17 age group.